RomeHein/ESPecial/README.md

 - Provides info on the tft LCD screen if you have one.

 ## Work in progress:
-- Time based events: trigger actions based on time.
+- Add possibility to make http requests as a type of action.
+- I2C integration
 - Web Interface: Give it some love, fix some issues, particulary on mqtt connection
-- Add default and on/off values for pins.
 ## Wish list
 - Unit and integration tests!!
 I'm really new in arduino and even c++ world, so I might need more time to work on that part.
 - Find a suitable async web server.
 At the moment, the rest api is syncronous, one call at a time 😓, I'll make a branch with the ESPAsyncWebServer library, but I'm a bit concerned about the heap memory issue they keep having since 2018...
 - Use websockets for the front.
 So that we don't need to refresh the page to get the updated pin states.
 - Make this library compatible with other boards.
 For now it will only work with dual core boards, as the event listener for pin values is attached to the core 0.
-With some work, everything could be handle on one core.
-The main bottle neck is the UniversalTelegramBot library that seems to make long poll to Telegram api and therefor blocks the core process.
+With some work, everything could be handle on one core, for instance by using interupts instead of the loop currenlty checking conditions.
+Another bottle neck is the UniversalTelegramBot library that seems to make long poll to Telegram api and therefor blocks the core process.
 - Makefile/bash script: It would be great to have all dependencies easily compiled to the project.
 - Auto update: from remote server (why not a .ini build on this repo?)
 - reduce library dependencies: UniversalTelegramBot and WifiManager could be avoided.
 We might need to get rid of the tft library, as this code is too specific for this kind of library.